-- 6. The following development requirements may be modified or waived by the Plan Commission upon the approval of a development plan if the applicant can demonstrate that the proposed development plan and the community is better served by the proposed standards: - A. Compliance with building setback lines. - B. Compliance with lot coverage requirements in the district. - C. Parking, in accordance with Section 155.066. - D. Landscaping. - E. Compliance with height regulations in the district. - F. Signage, in accordance with Section 155.065. - G. Availability and appropriateness of open space and recreation space. - H. The location, effect, and arrangement of all artificial lighting shall be subject to the approval of the Commission. - An adequate number and proper arrangement of loading and unloading berths.
-See Section 155.066 for additional requirements.
+- 6. The following development requirements shall be reviewed and may be modified or waived by the Plan Commission upon the approval of a development plan, if the applicant can demonstrate that the proposed detailed findings found in 155.083,7 in support of the development plan are met and the proposed development plan and the community is better served by the proposed standards: - A. Compliance with building setback lines. - B. Compliance with lot coverage requirements in the district. - C. Parking, in accordance with Section 155.066. - D. Landscaping. - E. Compliance with height regulations in the district. - F. Signage, in accordance with Section 155.065. - G. Availability and appropriateness of open space and recreation space. - H. The location, effect, and arrangement of all artificial lighting shall be subject to the approval of the Commission. - An adequate number and proper arrangement of loading and unloading berths.
+See Section 155.066 for additional requirements. - 7.
+The Commission shall not approve waivers or modifications unless it finds based upon the evidence presented to it in each specific case that: - A. The requested modifications would not, in any way, contravene the purpose and intent of the Comprehensive Plan, the UDO, the Official Zoning Map of the City, or the Subdivision Control Ordinance; - B. Granting the modifications would not be detrimental to the public safety, health, or welfare and would not adversely affect the delivery of governmental services (e.g., water, sewer, fire protection, etc.); - C. Granting the modifications would neither substantially alter the essential character of the neighborhood nor result in substantial injury to other nearby properties; - D. Practical difficulties have been demonstrated; - i.
+The conditions of the parcel that give rise to the practical difficulties are unique to the parcel and are not applicable generally to other nearby properties; - ii.
+The requested modifications represent the minimum modifications necessary to meet the intent of the regulations; - iii.
+The practical difficulties were not created by the petitioner, developer, owner, or subdivider; and - iv.
+The practical difficulties cannot be overcome through reasonable design alternatives.

-7. Application Procedure
+Application Procedure